-What Could Go Wrong After Body Hair Transplant
+What Could Go Wrong After Hair Transplant From Body Hair?

 The hair grafts will not survive, so you’ll permanently lose the new hair transplants in the recipient areas after a couple of years.
 If you do not follow the aftercare instructions, you may develop an infection in the donor and recipient areas.

-What To Do If You Have Problems After Body Hair Transplant
+What To Do If You Have Problems After Hair Transplant From Body Hair